ghislainv/jSDM/cran-comments.md

 Always make sure to reset to user's options(), working directory or par() after you changed it in examples and vignettes and demos

-I have fixed and this issues.
+I have fixed this issues.

 # jSDM v0.2.3
 ## R CMD check results